Stay connected with the Samuel Field Y e-newsletter.

 C.H.I.L.D.
 Center for Helping Individuals with Learning Differences C.H.I.L.D. has been established to help families with children who have been diagnosed as having a learning differences and/or ADHD.
 The child care center offers four basic components: · Homework Helper Program · Lecture Series · Parent Support Groups · Hebrew Homework Helpers In addition, we are here to provide support and guidance around issues that arise concerning children with Learning Disabilities and ADHD and their families.
 Call Gerrie Mayerhoff at (718) 225-6750 ext.
 262 This program is made possible by a grant from the J.E. and Z.B.
 Butler Foundation.

-SOCIAL SKILLS GROUPS For Children with Autism or Learning Disabilities (718) 423-6111 ProjectChild@sfy.org
+SOCIAL SKILLS GROUPS For Children with Autism or Learning Disabilities Amanda Smith, LMSW (718) 423-6111 x 242 firstname.lastname@example.org

-The Samuel Field Y is proud to work with The Seaver and New York Autism Center of Excellence at Mount Sinai School of Medicine in offering social skills programs.
-The program includes a cognitive behavioral therapy (CBT) structure of teaching skills and will focus on skills such as non-verbal communication, social initiation, problem solving and coping.
-Children are placed in groups consisting of 5 - 8 children according to age and current areas of strength and concern.
-Groups meet once weekly for an hour and a half.
-Help your child carry the skills home through participation in a voluntary parent discussion group that will meet for a half hour with our trained staff.
+The Samuel Field Y and The Seaver and New York Autism Center of Excellence at Mount Sinai School of Medicine, will be jointly sponsoring a social skills program.
+This program includes a cognitive behavioral therapy (CBT) structure for teaching skills, and will focus on skills such as non-verbal communication, social initiation, problem solving and coping strategies for children on the autistic spectrum.
+Each group will consist of 5-8 children and meet once a week for an hour and a half.
+Peer mentors, typically developing, age matched children, will be incorporated in the social skills therapy group on a periodic basis.
+Simultaneously, once a week a parent discussion group will meet for half an hour with our trained staff.
+We will have groups for children ages 5-8 and children ages 9-12 for the 2014-15 school year, with our program beginning on Monday, September 29, 2014.

 Programs for Families With Loved Ones with Autism